 Programme Infor mation & Pl LOs

-Title of the new pro gramme - incl luding any year abroad/ in indu ustry variants
+Title of the new prog gramme - incl luding any year abroad/ in indu stry variants

-MEng in Computer Sci ence with Artifi cial Intelligence (and 'with a year i n industry' variant)
+MEng in Computer Sci ence (and 'with a year in industry' variant)

-Level of qualificatio n
+Level of qualification า

 Please select: Level 7

 Year in Industry

-Diago indicate if th is offered with any year abreas d / in industry, voriont Please select Y/N Yes
+Diago indicate if the is offered with any year abreas d / in industry, variant Please select Y/N Yes

-Please indicate ii th e programme is offered with any year abroad u / in industry variant 5 Year Abroad
+Please indicate ii the e programme is offered with any year abroad a / in industry variants S Year Abroad

 Please select Y/N No

 Department(s):

-Where more than or ne department t is involved, indicate the lead d lepartment
+Where more than or ne department t is involved, indicate the lead d epartment

 Lead Department Computer Sci ience

 Other contributing

 Departments:

 Programme Lead er

-Dr Suresh Manandhar
+Dr Chris Power

 Purpose and lear ning outcom nes of the programme

-Statement of purpo se for applicar nts to the programme
+Statement of purpos se for applicar nts to the programme

-This programme produces multi-skilled, highly competent graduates who are equipped to become leaders in computer science and artificial intelligence and who understand the implications of their work both for themselves and for society as a whole.
+The MEng in Computer Science produces multi-skilled highly competent graduates who are equipped to become leaders in their career field and who understand the implications of their work both for themselves and for society as a whole.
 Through the programme, you will see two integrated strands of work which help you to develop both your computational thinking and your skills as an engineer.
 It is the combination of these two areas that will make you attractive to employers, enabling you to make an immediate contribution when you move into employment.